Rademacher complexity of stationary sequences: Discussion

 In this paper, we have demonstrated how to control the generalization of time series prediction algorithms.
 These methods use some or all of the observed past to predict future values of the same series.
-In order to handle the complicated Rademacher complexity bound for the expectation, we have followed the approach used in the online learning case pioneered by~\citet{RakhlinSridharan2010,RakhlinSridharan2011}, but we show that in our particular case, much of the structure needed to deal with the adversary is unnecessary.
-This results in clean risk bounds which have a form similar to the IID case.
+In order to handle the complicated Rademacher complexity bound for the expectation, we have followed the approach used in the online learning case pioneered by \citet{Rakhlin-Sridharan-Tewari-online-learning,Rakhlin-Sridharan-Tewari-constrained-adversaries}, but we show that in our particular case, much of the structure needed to deal with the adversary is unnecessary.
+This results in clean risk bounds which have a form similar to the \iid case.
+As these results take expectations over $Y_1^n$ rather than a supremum, empirical counterparts which are estimable can also be derived.
+Extending our results to local Rademacher complexities with faster convergence rates is left for future work.